maziac/currah_uspeech_tests/Readme.md

 Please note: the decreasing volume is due to the recording, in reality the volume is constant.

+**1000h mirroring:**
-<strong>1000h mirroring:</strong> All addresses 1XXXh are valid for reading the status bits or writing the allophones.
+All addresses 1XXXh are valid for reading the status bits or writing the allophones.
 In binary 0001XXXX XXXXXXXX.
 I tested the following addresses:
 1000h, 1001h, 1002h, 1004h, 1008h, 1010h, 1020h, 1040h, 1080h, 1100h, 1200h, 1400h, 1800h.
 At address 2000h there is no mirroring.

+**1000h accesses:**
-<strong>1000h accesses:</strong> Instead of a read/write to this register one can use in/out instead.
+Instead of a read/write to this register one can use in/out instead.

+**1000h reading, other bits:**
-<strong>1000h reading, other bits:</strong> The picture shows in the lower half the contents of the bits read from address 1000h after an allophone was written.
+The picture shows in the lower half the contents of the bits read from address 1000h after an allophone was written.
 Bit 0 (busy) is shown at the bottom, above are bits 1 to 7.
 At the left side you see a short marker separated by 2 pixels which indicates logical 0.

 ![1000h_reading_a](/pics/1000h_reading_a.jpg){:class="img-responsive"}

 ![1000h_reading_b](/pics/1000h_reading_b.jpg){:class="img-responsive"}

 The bits are not floating, there seems to be some deterministic behaviour.
 The bits 1 to 7 seem to be behave very similar but looking into more detail not all of them contain the same value.

 Bits 0, 1 and 5 contain different values.
 Bits 2, 3 and 4 might be equal and bit 6 and 7 might be equal.

+**30001h/3001h mirroring:**
-<strong>30001h/3001h mirroring:</strong> Very similar behaviour here.
+Very similar behaviour here.
 All addresses are mirrored.
 It is only important if the address is even or odd.
 <span style="text-decoration:underline;">Mirrors for 3000h:</span> In binary 0011XXXX XXXXXXX0.
 <span style="text-decoration:underline;">Mirrors for 3001h:</span> In binary 0011XXXX XXXXXXX1.
 I tested for 3000h: